 - In all cases, monies will be dispersed after the team returns home from the Summer NABC.

 All conventions in the General Chart are permitted in all flights.
-Only general chart conventions will be allowed in Flight C. Mid Chart conventions will be allowed in the other flights provided that two identical legibly written viable defense with auction extensions and continuations are provided for the opponents.
-Should any questions arise regarding viability or legibility of these defenses the decision of the Tournament Director as to whether those conventions should be allowed shall be final.
-In addition, District 1 policy regarding permitted defenses to Notrump openings will be followed in all flights.
+Only general chart conventions will be allowed in Flight C. Mid Chart conventions will be allowed in the other flights provided that two identical legibly written viable defence with auction extensions and continuations are provided for the opponents.
+Should any questions arise regarding viability or legibility of these defences the decision of the Tournament Director as to whether those conventions should be allowed shall be final.
+In addition, District 1 policy regarding permitted defences to Notrump openings will be followed in all flights.

 Substitutions, Replacements and Augmentations during the District Final:

 A permanent replacement for a player who, for cause, cannot continue in the event is permitted only with the permission of the Tournament Coordinator or the Director in Charge.
 Prior to the completion of the District final, the replacement need not have played in the event but must: